 Tools

-- Meat Hammer.
+- Mallet.
 To pound those pork chops extra thin.
 And when I say thin, I mean THIN!
 Make sure you're using the flat side and not the spiky side of your mallet.

 - Large Frying Pan.
 And by that, I mean extra-large.
 I love this one!

 - Frying Thermometer (Optional).
-Have trouble with burning your Schnitzel?
+Have trouble with burning your schnitzel?
 The ideal frying temperature is 330 degrees Fahrenheit (165 degrees Celsius).
 Because you're frying in a shallow pan, I would recommend using the instant-read thermometer below and periodically checking with it.
 It's the best!
+You can also insert a toothpick into the frying butter-oil mixture.
+If there are bubbles around the toothpick where inserted, the schnitzel is ready to go in!

 Wiener Schnitzel or Schnitzel Wiener Art?

-Schnitzel made from pork is called Schnitzel Wiener Art, meaning 'in the Vienna way' or just Schweineschnitzel (pork Schnitzel).
-A chicken schnitzel is called a Hühnerschnitzel (chicken Schnitzel).
+Schnitzel made from pork is called Schnitzel Wiener Art, meaning 'Vienna-style' or just Schweineschnitzel (pork schnitzel).
+A schnitzel made from chicken is called a Hühnerschnitzel.

 Equipment